srdtrk/cw-ica-controller/README.md

 ### Create an interchain account

-This contract provides to ways to create an interchain account:
+This contract provides two ways to create an interchain account:

 1. Using `InstantiateMsg` and/or `ExecuteMsg::CreateChannel`
 2. Using the relayer